geotech R package

 Summary:

-As part of the Kaklamanos et al. (2011) paper, we derived physical equations relating three earthquake distance parameters used in these recent ground-motion prediction equations: the rupture distance (RRUP), Joyner-Boore distance (RJB), and site coordinate (RX).
+As part of the Kaklamanos et al. (2011) paper, we derived physical equations relating three earthquake distance parameters used in these ground-motion models: the rupture distance (RRUP), Joyner-Boore distance (RJB), and site coordinate (RX).
 The following electronic files are provided for implementing the physical distance equations.

 Citation: